top of page

 (PhD Student: Giuliana Hofheins)

-Nanoscale Additive Manufacturing of Electrospray Emitters
+Two-Photon Printing of Micro-Architected Electrospray Emitters

 Design of ESI-MS Instrument for Future Planetary Science Missions